Health Education England National Data Service

 - The development of ‘personas’, fictional characters that represents a type of user and an understanding the ‘pain-points’ they face

 - The development of 14 ‘Epics’/ draft standards, which aim to define what a fit-for-purpose solution should look like

 - Mapping of the ‘as-is’ data collection process, analysis and evaluation of bottlenecks, commonalities and tools, and creation of a ‘to-be’ model, including the idealised data collection flow

 - The identification of a range of requirements and recommend costed options and solutions for future data collection.

 The Discovery work also included research interviews to identify placement oversight systems used by HEIs, understand the needs of ICSs and HEE’s future data collection requirements in this space, and look at how current data collections can be used to help inform discussions on maximisation of placement capacity.
 This will directly inform the HEE Business Plan requirement for 2020/21, to work with ICSs to co-design the specification for a digital management system for clinical placements.

-For further information on this project, please contact any member of the Data Collection Discovery Project Team:
+For further information on this project, please contact the Data Service Team: Dataservice@hee.nhs.uk

 To support the long-term workforce planning process, HEE has developed ‘eCollection', an in-house data collection platform supporting a suite of data collection tools.